huntabyte/bits-ui/sites/docs/content/components/date-field.md

 In the example above, we're setting the maximum value to today, and the default value to tomorrow.
 This causes the date field to be marked as invalid, and we can style it accordingly.
 If you adjust the date to be less than the maximum value, the invalid state will be cleared.

-### Unavailable Dates
+### Custom Validation

-You can specify speciifc dates that are unavailable for selection by using the `isDateUnavailable` prop.
-This prop accepts a function that returns a boolean value indicating whether a date is unavailable or not.
+You can use the `validate` prop to provide a custom validation function for the date field.
+This function should return a string or array of strings as validation errors if the date is invalid, or undefined/nothing if the date is valid.

+The strings are then passed to the `onInvalid` callback, which you can use to display an error message to the user.

 ```svelte
 <script lang="ts">